Jorge Scientific Corporation: History

 The company was established in 1986 by Judith Jorge Hartman, the founder and chairman.
 Founded as a small business in 1986, Jorge Scientific has grown into a company with nearly 300 employees working at sites around the world.
 In 2009, Chris Torti joined Jorge as the company's President and CEO.

 Services

-Jorge Scientific says it provides "mission-critical national security solutions" to the U.S. armed forces, intelligence communities and federal civilian agencies.
+Jorge Scientific claims it provides "mission-critical national security solutions" to the U.S. armed forces, intelligence communities and federal civilian agencies.
 The firm provides adaptive support focused on counterinsurgency and intelligence, secure logistics and classified technology, cyber defense, advanced infrastructure, legal analysis and program management.
 The company has four major units, including the Vital Missions Group, the Essential Logistics Group, the Cyber Solutions Group and the Special Analysis Group.